rivebest/rive.best/bot-tos.md

 <ins>2.3.</ins> You may not use the bot in a way that could overload or disrupt the system's operation.

-<ins>2.4.</ins> The bot may only be used by individuals who have proper authorization to use it or by individuals who are entitled to use the bot under applicable regulations.

-<ins>2.5.</ins> The use of the bot for the purpose of distributing spam, advertisements, viruses, malware, or other harmful content is strictly prohibited.
+<ins>2.4.</ins> The use of the bot for the purpose of distributing spam, advertisements, viruses, malware, or other harmful content is strictly prohibited.

 ## Privacy
 <ins>3.1.</ins> The bot owner makes every effort to protect the privacy of users.
-Information collected by the bot is stored in accordance with the privacy policy available on the [privacy policy link].
+Information collected by the bot is stored in accordance with the privacy policy available on the [click](https://github.com).

-<ins>3.2.</ins> Do not provide sensitive personal information or confidential data while using the bot.
-The bot owner is not responsible for any damages resulting from the disclosure of such information.

 ## Liability
 <ins>4.1.</ins> The bot owner is not liable for any damages resulting from the use of the bot, including damages arising from errors, access interruptions, data loss, or other technical issues.

 <ins>4.2.</ins> The user bears full responsibility for using the bot and any actions taken based on information obtained from the bot.

-<ins>4.3.</ins> The bot owner reserves the right to change, suspend, or terminate the operation of the bot at any time without prior notice.

 ## Reporting Violations
 <ins>5.1.</ins> If you believe that another user is violating the terms and conditions or engaging in harmful activities using the bot, please promptly report it to the bot owner.